Overview

 - • Freeze tracks when bouncing to audio

-- • Lower oversampling setting if experiencing dropouts
+- • Increase buffer size in DAW if experiencing dropouts

 Automation